skills/hello-github-actions/README.md

 - **What you'll learn**: Create workflow files, trigger workflows, find workflow logs.
 - **What you'll build**: An Actions workflow that will check emoji shortcode references in Markdown files.
 - **Prerequisites**: In this course you will work with issues and pull requests, as well as edit files.
 We recommend you take the [Introduction to GitHub](/githublearn/introduction-to-github) course first!
-- **How long**: This course is 5 steps and can be finished in less than two hours.
+- **How long**: This course is five steps long and can be finished in less than two hours to complete.

 </details>